-- Go to www.tameside.gov.uk click on 'Schools & Learning' and then 'School Admissions'.
-Click on the highlighted online application system link (under the School Admissions Header) to go to the Citizens Portal. - If you have used the online system before you can enter your email address and password and click on 'login'.
+- Go to www.tameside.gov.uk click on 'Children and Families' then choose 'Schools and Education' then click 'School Admissions'.
+Click on the highlighted online application system link (under the Secondary School Admissions Header) to find the link: Apply for a Year 7 place here - to go to the Citizens Portal. - 2.
+If you have used the online system before you can enter your email address and password and click on 'login'.
 If you haven't used the online application before click on 'Register' and then enter your details including your email address and password.
 PLEASE MAKE A NOTE OF THESE DETAILS.